melanivila/RandomRecipes/README.md

 ## API

-To make the App work you will need to configure the .env with the API key from Spoonacular.
+To make the App work you will need to configure the .env with the API key from _Spoonacular_.

 > Spoonacular is a food management system that combines dining out, eating store-bought food, and cooking at home to help you find and organize the restaurants, products, and recipes that fit your diet and can help you reach your nutrition goals.